seanslma/maki/Azure/Credential.md

 The provided grant has expired due to it being revoked, a fresh auth token is needed.
 The user might have changed or reset their password.

-Solution 1, delete the cache the credential uses:
+Solution 1, delete the cache the credential uses
 ```
 %LOCALAPPDATA%\.IdentityService\msal.cache
 ```